Lewy09-Tm25/Floating-Screen/README.md

-## Our mini-project about Chrome Extension of Floating Screen
+## Mini-project about Chrome Extension of Floating Screen
 Multi-tasking has become an integral part of people’s lives.
 Working simultaneously on numerous tasks has become a daily habit of everyone’s day to day lives, and fairly enough, since people do a lot of tasks in a single day, it becomes a useful skill to manage